 Cloudflare’s free CDN service steps in right here, delivering content faster worldwide and adding heavyweight security—without getting technical or spending more money.
-Dive in for a clear, step-by-step tutorial on how to set up Cloudflare Free CDN on WordPress, boost website performance, and finally feel confident about speed and security from day one.

-How to Setup Cloudflare for WordPress
+How to Set Up Cloudflare Free CDN for WordPress

 Step 1: Sign Up for a Cloudflare Account